atomisthq/docs/docs/developer/first_delivery.md

     displayName: "Print a message!"
   },
   async (goalInvocation: GoalInvocation) => {
-      goalInvocation.addressChannels("Way to update the README! 😍");
+      await goalInvocation.addressChannels("Way to update the README! 😍");
   },
 );
 ```